run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-logs.md

 ## Description

-Show logs of training job
+Show the logs of a job

 ## Synopsis